 Because we’re charged with overseeing state finances, our office is keenly interested in all aspects of Texas’ economy.
 Access our original research on the factors that contribute to the economic health of our state.

-Texas' 29 ports of entry play a crucial role in the state’s economy, facilitating nearly $650 billion in trade in 2015.
-Texas Comptroller Glenn Hegar reviewed the impact of trade on Texas from a sampling of the state's ports of entry.
+Texas' 29 ports of entry play a crucial role in the state’s economy, facilitating nearly $740 billion in international trade in 2018.
+We've analyzed the impact of trade on Texas from a sampling of the state's ports of entry.

 Read more about Texas' ports.